PostHog/posthog.com/contents/handbook/people/hiring-process/devrel-hiring.md

 An DevRel SuperDay usually looks like this (_there is a degree of flexibility due to time zone differences)_:

 *   Kick-off and ideation session with [Phil](/handbook/company/team#phil-leggetter-developer-relations) where we'll define the specific deliverables for the Super Day.
 These will most likely include:
-    * GitHub repo with code and README (we'll create and setup a private)
+    * GitHub repo with code and README (we'll create and setup a private repo)
     * Written or video tutorial
 *   Time to focus on the task, we can provide support via your personal Slack channel
 *   On days where we have company-wide meetings, we will invite you along to that and give you a chance to introduce yourself.
 On days without company wide meetings, we will arrange for you to meet a few members of our team for a casual lunch/coffee break